Windsor Railway Bridge

-Windsor Railway Bridge is a wrought iron 'bow and string' bridge in Windsor, Berkshire, crossing the River Thames on the reach between Romney Lock and Boveney Lock.
+Windsor Railway Bridge is a wrought iron 'bow and string' bridge in Windsor, Berkshire, England, crossing the River Thames on the reach between Romney Lock and Boveney Lock.
 It carries the branch line between Slough and Windsor.

 The Windsor Railway Bridge was designed by the famed British civil engineer Isambard Kingdom Brunel, and is considered to be a forerunner to his last major work, the Royal Albert Bridge.
 It was built during the 1840s to carry the Slough to Windsor & Eton Line of the Great Western Railway (GWR).
 On account of concerns raised by the Provost of Eton College, the bridge had to cross the river while keeping it unobstructed in its entirety.
 Construction of the railway was subsequently authorised during 1848 and proceeded at a rapid pace, the line and bridge alike being first opened to traffic on 8 October 1849.